Dana White Analyzes MMA Landscape After UFC 292 In Boston

-BOSTON — Dana White led the UFC back to Boston in a night with new records at TD Garden at UFC 292.
+BOSTON — Dana White led the UFC back to Boston with an event featuring new records at TD Garden for UFC 292.

-The president of the UFC took time to address the landscape of the company after Saturday night’s card, beginning with the new bantamweight champion in Sean O’Malley’s title bout victory over previously-dominant champion Aljamain Sterling.
+The UFC president took time to address the landscape of the company after Saturday night’s card, beginning with the new bantamweight champion, Sean O’Malley, who earned a second-round knockout victory over previously dominant champion Aljamain Sterling.

 “You never know, man.
-Styles make fights,” White said on O’Malley’s win.
-“He got caught and he got stopped.”
+Styles make fights,” White said of O’Malley’s win. “(Sterling) got caught and he got stopped.”

-“This is the biggest bantamweight title on pay-per-view,” White added on O’Malley’s star power.
+“This is the biggest bantamweight title fight on pay-per-view,” White added of O’Malley’s star power.
 “He’s not gonna be a star.
 He is a star.”

 Story continues below advertisement

-The co-main event also offered an exciting championship performance in a dominant win for Zhang Weili over Amanda Lemos.
-Among many strong aspects of the performance, Weili set a record for the largest striking differential in a women’s UFC fight.
+The co-main event also offered an exciting championship performance with a dominant win for Zhang Weili over Amanda Lemos.
+Weili set a record for the largest striking differential in a women’s UFC fight, one of the many strong aspects of her impressive title defense.

 “You can’t win more dominantly than that, other than a finish,” White said.
 “She got out of a scary choke.
 She looked good.
 Weili is a beast.”